The morning riders' meeting proceed

 Somehow we missed it, just barely, and got to Raton, where we stopped.
 I got some breakfast there and put my rain gear on.

 The sky finally cleared and it warmed up enough to be comfortable.
-We crossed into Colorado and the desert became prairie.
-I was in my home state.

 We stopped in La Junta for lunch.
 The rest of my family and some friends had come to meet us, since we were so close to home.
 Even my Grandmother and Grandfather, who had been in their winter home in Texas for months came and surprised us!
 We had a great time and when we left, the family followed along with some friends as well.
 They would camp with us that evening.

 As we left my three very best friends and their mom said hello and goodbye with one wave as we turned the corner heading north to Limon.
 I hadn't even thought they knew about Run For The Wall!
-But apparently they did, and I was happy to know they had come as well.

 The next leg was nice with an even temperature and clear skies.
 We stopped after a hundred miles for gas and things were going well.
 I got my rain gear off in the time I had before we left.